TanishSharrma/personal/GSoc_Proposal_Tanish_AIMA.md

   - All the work would be done in Python.

-  - Coding and providing examples for Theoretical Machine Learnning and Artificial Intelligence.
+  - Coding and providing examples for Theoretical Machine Learning and Artificial Intelligence.

   - Ensuring very clear coding, commenting, and documentation writing skills and showcasing enthusiasm for helping other people by explaining things well.